castulo/OpenStack-Specs/README.rst

   is important to note that in this use case the toolset signals the orchestrator to perform actions in the OpenStack environment but has no control whatsoever in how things are done by the orchestrator, so the orchestrator is responsible for the upgrade process itself.
+If a new orchestrator is to be used, a new driver will have to be implemented for this orchestrator.

 - The third use case (**Not in scope for this Spec**) is about having full control over the deployment/upgrade process and full control of the test